by Doc Quantum

 “Y-you bastards!”
 Sam managed to weakly shout.
 He was angry but knew he had to cool his head and find out as much information as possible.
 “H-how could you have been prepared for our return?”

 “We knew that you and the other Freedom Fighters had left our Earth to join in with your allies from the other universes against this Anti-Monitor who threatened to destroy everything.
 I find that scenario highly unlikely, myself, but it did afford us some ample opportunities.
 An ally of mine who specializes in the occult sciences, such as they are, had a theory about you, Herr Onkel.
-In a rare collaboration between the Ministry of Science and the Ministry of Occult Sciences, we managed to capture your geist — your spirit — which was left behind on Earth-X when your physical body was transferred to Earth-Two.
-It was the occult doctor’s theory that there existed an Uncle Sam on the America of each Earth, and this was the means by which you traveled from one Earth to another.
+In a rare collaboration between the Ministry of Science and the occult experts in the Thule Society, we managed to capture your geist — your spirit — which was left behind on Earth-X when your physical body was transferred to Earth-Two.
+It was our Doktor Thirteen’s theory that there existed an Uncle Sam on the America of each Earth, and this was the means by which you traveled from one Earth to another.
 Your spirit was already on Earth-Two when you arrived there, as it had never left, and your spirit waited for your return when you arrived here.
 It was a simple matter of trapping your Earth-X spirit in your absence and await your physical body to join it for you to be captured.”

 Uncle Sam’s head swirled.
 This was the same theory that Roy Lincoln had come up with before they left.
 And it was one he hadn’t thought to prepare for.
 After a few moments of considering what he’d heard, Sam finally asked, “What’s happened to America?”